Developing a new drug to detect and treat nerve damage in MS

 Summary

-There has been great progress in drug development for relapsing multiple sclerosis (MS) in recent years.
-However, the development of therapies for the progressive phase of MS, characterised by a continual accumulation of disability, has lagged significantly.
+There has been great progress in drug development for relapsing MS in recent years.
+However, developing therapies for the progressive phase of MS, characterised by a continual accumulation of disability, has lagged significantly.
 There are currently no approved drugs that treat the nerve degeneration that is associated with progressive disease.

 The activation of ASIC1s on inflammatory cells can enhance their capacity to damage tissue.
 Over-activation of ASIC1 in nerves in the brain or spinal cord, as happens during brain inflammation in active MS, contributes strongly to nerve cell death.
 Nerve cell death is a main cause of increasing disability in MS.

-Associate Professor Rash’s laboratory has developed several new drug candidates that strongly bind to and block the action of ASIC1.
-One of these drug leads, called Hi1a, has been shown to have potent protective effects on the nerves in laboratory models of stroke.
-The team have recently shown it also provides protection of the brain in laboratory models MS.
+Associate Professor Lachlan Rash’s laboratory has developed several new drug candidates that strongly bind to and block the action of ASIC1.
+One of these drug leads, called Hi1a, has potent protective effects on the nerves in laboratory models of stroke.
+The team has recently shown it also provides protection of the brain in laboratory models MS.

 In addition, Associate Professor Rash will investigate whether ASIC1a is found at higher levels in regions of nerve damage in MS, using samples from the MS Brain Bank.
 The team have also produced a Hi1a molecule with a fluorescent tag which they will explore as a new imaging marker for nerve damage in a laboratory model of MS.